Irys-xyz/arweave/README.md

 ### GraphQL

-GraphQL (GQL) provides flexible querying and allows you to search for transactions by tags, wallet address, block height, etc.
+GraphQL (GQL) provides flexible querying and allows you to search for transactions by tags, wallet address, block height, and more.

 Please see the [GQL Guide](https://gql-guide.vercel.app/) for further details.